Top Tips on Environmental Mold for those with Mast Cell Activation Syndrome and Histamine Intolerance

 Beth O’Hara (00:36:05):

 Which is great when you’re in a place with clean air.
-In Cincinnati, we’re in the top 12 most polluted cities in the country, so there’s so much smog and then lots of allergens and pollen.
-This really helped a lot, because you can often smell the air pollution in Cincinnati when you open those windows.
+In my area, we’re in the top most polluted areas in the country, so there’s so much smog and then lots of allergens and pollen.
+This really helped a lot, because you can often smell the air pollution when you open those windows.
 But some people do live in cleaner areas, and so they might be able to just do that and open those windows and doors.
 Yeah.
 Okay, so we’ve covered a lot, but a couple other quick questions for you that people were asking and then let’s go to the Q&A section.

 Jeff Bookout (00:36:42):